datreant/datreant/README.rst

 Query for simulation results instead of manually hunting for them
 -----------------------------------------------------------------
+.. note:: This feature is planned, but not yet present in the codebase.

 **Sim** and **Group** objects persistently store their data to disk automatically, but it can be tedious to navigate around the filesystem to recall them later.
 The **Coordinator** object gives a single interface for querying all **Sim**